Echo-Life-ML-3D-Echolocation-Rescue-App/EchoLife-3D-AI-Echolocation-Rescue-Application/README.md

 # Echo-Life-ML-3D-Echolocation-Rescue-App
 Echo-Life - A Multimodal AI Rescue System - Empowering 3D Audio Exploration on Android

+You can support this project by buying us a coffee here: https://ko-fi.com/aestheticmayhem

 # Overview:
 Welcome to Echo-Life, an open-source and non-profit project dedicated to revolutionizing disaster response efforts.
 Echo-Life harnesses the power of cutting-edge technology to address one of the most critical challenges in disaster scenarios: locating and rescuing survivors trapped under debris caused by earthquakes, floods, and other natural disasters.